Bossa Nova (Bola Sete album)

 Bossa Nova is an album by Brazilian guitarist Bola Sete that was released in 1962 by Fantasy Records.
+The album features Bola Sete's unique blend of traditional Brazilian rhythms, jazz influences, and the soothing melodies of bossa nova.
+It includes instrumental tracks where Bola Sete showcases his virtuosity on the guitar, as well as collaborations with other talented musicians.

 Release and reception

 Richie Unterberger of Allmusic gave the album four out of five stars, calling Sete's music "virtuosic, yet at the same time imbued with passion and taste."

 In 2001, Bossa Nova was issued on CD with Tour de Force.